Configuring SSO for Immich with Authelia OIDC

 Configuring Authelia

-Authelia's configuration is defined in a configuration.yaml
+Authelia's configuration is defined in a configuration.yml

 file.
-Within this file, we can define the necessary OIDC configuration settings such as defining a provider and a client.
+Within this file, we can define the necessary OIDC configuration settings such as a provider and a client.

 Visiting Authelia's public OIDC documentation, we can obtain an example configuration.
 Within this example configuration, there are multiple parameters that either require a secret value or a certificate.